ISISComputingGroup/ibex_developers_manual/Install-Visual-Studio.md

 # Install Visual Studio 2017

-Download installer (Visual Studio Community 2017 exe) from installer page https://my.visualstudio.com using your stfc email address.
+Download installer (Visual Studio **Community** 2017 exe) from installer page https://my.visualstudio.com using your stfc email address.
 During install, choose Desktop development with C++ and from the right checkboxes: the most recent Windows 10 SDK, Windows 8.1 SDK, and MFC and ATL support
+If these boxes aren't visible on the right it is most likely because you are trying to install professional rather than community.
 # Installing a new Version of Visual Studio

 If you are on a new version of visual studio (2019?) then you will need to upgrade various files to take this into account.
 Below is a list of things we needed to do when upgrading to 2017 your list may be different.